Chopin Music In The Open Air

-Chopin Music In The Open Air or Chopin Fest is an annual international festival of music of Polish composer Frederic Chopin (1810-1849).
-It is held in a historical and cultural complex The Radomysl Castle (Radomyshl, Zhytomyr region, Ukraine), in 2014.

-It was launched by Olga Bogomolets, a Ukrainian physician and civic activist.
-Co-organizers of the festival are the Embassy of Poland in Ukraine, the Polish Institute in Kyiv and The Radomysl Castle.
+The Chopin Music In The Open Air or Chopin Fest is an annual international festival of music dedicated to the music of the 19th-century Polish composer Frederic Chopin.
+The festival has been held in the grounds of Radomysl Castle in Radomyshl, Ukraine since 2014.
+The festival was founded by the Ukrainian doctor and activist Olga Bogomolets with the suupport of the Embassy of Poland, Kyiv, the Polish Institute in Kyiv and Radomysl Castle.

-The festival's specific feature is that the audience listens to the music outdoors, on one of the islands in the Castle, scattering freely all across the island, sitting on benches, chairs or lying on mats spread out on the grass.
-Besides, the music that pianists perform can be heard inside the Castle, namely in the St. Michael's Hall, where concerts of chamber music take place.
+Audiences listen to the music outdoors (on one of the islands in the castle). or inside St. Michael's Hall (where pianists perform live music or chamber music concerts are held).

-The aim of the festival is to popularize the works of Chopin among Ukrainians and to facilitate more close contacts between Ukrainian and Polish people.
+The main aim of the festival is to popularize the works of Chopin among Ukrainians and to facilitate closer contacts between Ukrainian and Polish people.

 History

 The first Chopin Music In The Open Air Festival was held on June, 14–15, 2014.
 Its participants were: Piotr Szychowski, the winner of international piano contests in Rome, Bucharest, Takasaki, Darmstadt, Ettlingen, Bydgoszcz, Łódź and Warsaw; Inessa Poroshina, the soloist of the National Philharmonic of Ukraine; Larisa Deordiyeva, the soloist of the National Philharmonic of Ukraine, the winner of the All-Ukrainian Lysenko competition of pianists; the students of music schools in Kyiv.

 The 2nd festival had taken place on June 13–14, 2015.
 Among the participants were: Jacek Kortus, the 1st prize and "Grand Prix" winner of the 10th International Chopin Contest in Antonin (Poland), the 1st prize winner of All-Polish piano contest Competition named after prof. Ludwik Stefański in Plock (Poland); Tatiana Shafran, Inessa Poroshina, the students of music schools in Kyiv and Zhytomyr.

 The 3rd festival took place on June, 11–12, 2016.